Science advisor

 Art and science

-Alongside working with Dr. Alex Jordan to create new artworks which act as habitats for fish, SUPERFLEX have been exploring time and climate change with scientists for many years.
+SUPERFLEX have been exploring time and climate change with scientists for many years.
 Time is deeply connected to the scientific understanding of climate change.
-SUPERFLEX’s idea of slowing time (by which the scientists mean to slow down the rate of change) connects to the human desire to do so, so that we don’t suddenly face disastrous consequences.
-The amount of degrees of warming of climate change itself is calculated by measuring temperature changes over time and the scientific way we do this the world over is by looking at changes in sea level temperature.
-Vast networks of satellites send infrared beams which are check by ‘ground truths’ instruments on floating buoys and cruise liners across the globe.
-These measurements quantify whether our seas, and therefore different parts of the earth, are warming or cooling.
-In fact they measure the way we are forcing nature through our influence, rather than the time that nature would like to take if left to its own pace.
+SUPERFLEX’s idea of slowing time (by which the scientists mean to slow down the rate of change) connects to the human desire to do so, so that we don’t face disastrous consequences soon.
+The amount of degrees of warming of Climate Change itself is calculated by measuring temperature changes over time and the scientific way we do this the world over is by looking at changes in sea level temperature.
+Vast networks of satellites sending infrared beams and checked by ‘ground truths’ instruments on floating buoys and cruise liners across the globe.
+These measurements quantify whether our seas and therefore different parts of the earth are warming or cooling.
+In fact they measure the way we are forcing nature through our influence rather than the time that nature would like to take.

 Superflex, photo: Daniel Stjerne.